 This is a short afternoon detour to a viewpoint with fine views over the South Downs.
-Its included below, but only briefly.
+It adds 0.6 km to the walk length.

 Gomshall Station is where it is because, in the 1840s, the site for a railway station was decided on a given day by whichever shortlisted spot had the greatest number of people waiting.
 The publican at the Black Horse, Gomshall, provided free beer for those willing to wait at his site, as he wanted the station to be at Gomshall.